SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

 ## Openstack Ansible

-The storage node u-sn-o38 is also used as deployment-host for openstack-asible.
+The storage node u-sn-o38 is also used as deployment-host for openstack-ansible.
 Kerberos is used for access to destination hosts.
 SSH-Keys are used for containers.

 The rest of the setup follows openstack-ansible refrence manual for installation.